 Shaffer Art Building

-The Shaffer Art Building houses the School of Art’s programs in illustration and painting.
-It is also home to the Department of Transmedia, jazz studies in the Setnor School of Music, and Syracuse University Art Galleries.
+The Shaffer Art Building houses the School of Art’s studios for illustration and painting.
+It is also home to the Department of Film and Media Arts, jazz studies in the Setnor School of Music, and Syracuse University Art Museum.
 The building contains a 60-seat lecture hall and the 300-seat Shemin Auditorium.
 Painting facilities include well-lit studios that have special skylights receiving north light and a complete workshop.

 Shaffer houses private studio spaces for students working in painting.
 M.F.A. candidates have excellent facilities in which to pursue independent work and research.
 Each student has a studio space and is encouraged to be self-motivated.
 Studios are well lit and have special skylights receiving north light.

 Exhibition spaces in Shaffer include the Michael Sickler Gallery and the Wall.

 Smith Hall is emerging as a hub for collaborative and interdisciplinary programs and graduate studies in the College of Visual and Performing Arts.
 It includes a drawing classroom and studio spaces for studio arts and Department of Film and Media Arts graduate students.
 It is also home to the School of Design’s first-year studios and the Canary Lab.
 Random Access Gallery, a graduate-run exhibition space, is on the first floor.